Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 If you are looking to build an attractive online business or portfolio, Squarespace can help.
 There are numerous chic and modern templates to choose from, and you can adjust your style at any time.

-Moreover, you get the privilege of mobile-optimized checkout with zero transaction fees on all plans, a free domain on all annual plans, and access to SSL security.
+Moreover, you get the privilege of mobile-optimized checkout, a free domain on all annual plans, and access to SSL security.
+Note that as of February 2026, Squarespace introduced a small transaction fee (0.05%–0.15%) for automated tax calculations on lower-tier plans.

 Sadly, you don’t get as many eCommerce features as you’d get with the Shopify platform.

-Pricing: With Squarespace, you don’t get a free plan; however, the prices start at $18/month, thus making it comparatively affordable.
+Pricing: With Squarespace, you don’t get a free plan; however, prices now start at around $23/month as of 2026, making it comparatively affordable.

 Merits: